rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## Log files

-The [logfiles](/post/logging/) can bi viewed either all or by config.
+The [logfiles](/post/logging/) can be viewed either all or by config.

 ## How to add parameters to rsync